MoeraOrg/moeraorg.github.io/overview/other.md

    the list from posting anything on your node.
 6. The user may appeal to the service to be excluded from the list.
 The signed copies of his comments are used as a proof.
-7. The nodes that sent false spam complains too many times may be banned from using the service.
+7. The nodes that sent false spam complaints too many times may be banned from using the service.

-There may be many different services that use various definitions of "unwanted behavior".
+There may be many different services that use various definitions of "unwanted behavior."
 You may choose which of them to trust.

 [1]: /overview/newsfeed.html
 [2]: https://en.m.wikipedia.org/wiki/Blind_signature